walterlopatka/cortx-k8s/README.md

 1.  **[Helm](https://helm.sh/)**

     CORTX on Kubernetes is provided via Helm Charts.
-As such, you will need Helm installed locally to deploy CORTX on Kubernetes.
+As such, you will need Helm installed locally to create CORTX on Kubernetes.
 You can find the specific installation instructions for your local platform via the [Installing Helm](https://helm.sh/docs/intro/install/) section of the official Helm documentation.

 2.  **Uniform device paths**